-Configure hybrid connectivity between Skype for Business Server and Office 365
+Configure hybrid connectivity between Skype for Business Server and Teams

-Summary: Read this topic to learn how to configure hybrid connectivity between Skype for Business Server and Teams or Skype for Business Online.
-Hybrid connectivity enables you to move your on-premises users to Teams or Skype for Business Online, and enables your users to take advantage of cloud services.
+Summary: Read this topic to learn how to configure hybrid connectivity between Skype for Business Server and Teams (or Skype for Business Online until its retirement).
+Hybrid connectivity enables you to move your on-premises users to Teams (or Skype for Business Online), and enables your users to take advantage of cloud services.

-Before performing the steps in this topic, you should have read Plan hybrid connectivity between Skype for Business Server and Office 365.
+Before performing the steps in this topic, you should have read Plan hybrid connectivity between Skype for Business Server and Teams.

 The following table lists the tasks required to configure Skype for Business hybrid connectivity and provides links to the associated articles for more information.

-To make sure that your environment is ready for Office 365, see the System Requirements.
+To make sure that your environment is ready for Microsoft 365, see the System Requirements.

-For details about setting up Office 365, see Getting Started with Office 365.
+For details about setting up Microsoft 365, see Getting Started with Microsoft 365.

-To add your domain to your Office 365 tenant, follow the steps described in Add a domain to Office 365.
+To add your domain to your Microsoft 365 organization, follow the steps described in Add a domain to Microsoft 365.

 |Set up Active Directory synchronization